The Sacrament of Baptism is the first of the Sacraments of Initiation (Baptism, Confirmation, and Eucharist).

 In Baptism, God cleanses a person from all sin and welcomes that person into the Church, the community of Christ’s disciples, so that, through active participation in the life of the Church, the baptized person comes to experience the fullness of God’s grace and love.

-Parents and Godparents are asked to attend a short baptismal preparation session with one of the parish priests.
+Parents are asked to attend a short baptismal preparation session with one of the parish priests.
 Please call the parish office to schedule a Baptism and set up a time to meet.
 Baptism is usually celebrated on the first Sunday of each month at 1:00 (after the Noon Mass).

 Children age 6 or older are old enough to understand what is happening in Baptism, and so should be in religious education for a year before we celebrate Baptism.
 Please let us know that you would like to begin this process and contact Mrs. Hession for enrollment into religious education.